Terror suspect’s prison escape ‘clearly pre-planned’ – Met boss

 “At the moment we are still really keen to get any reports from members of the public,” he added.

-Earlier, Foreign Secretary James Cleverly declined to say if he is confident Khalife will be found.
+Earlier, Foreign Secretary James Cleverly declined to say if he was confident Khalife would be found.

 “We do have fantastic security services and police services.
 I don’t think it would be useful or credible for me to speculate,” he told ITV’s Good Morning Britain programme.